RivaD2/Movie-Night/README.md

   * connect to database with \c __database name__
   * #ID SERIAL PRIMARY KEY,
     (enter all data to match movie constructor)
-  Run SQL files by conecting them to database psql -d _database name_ -f schema.sql
+  Run SQL files by connecting them to database psql -d _database name_ -f schema.sql
 * create a separate instance of app on Heroku since app was cloned down to repo

 # What is Movie Night?

 **Problem Domain:** There are too many movies to watch and so many choices across various streaming services.
 #### How do you choose?

 Movie Night makes it easy for a user to pick a movie from a recommendation list based of ratings.
 The user can choose which movies to watch based of this list and add them to a watchlist.The project used a public API to get movie data and the user can choose which movies to watch based of this list.
 They can then add movies to the watchlist and delete movies from the watchlist.
 This involved setting up a server, using various SQL commands, creating GET and POST routes and storing data in a database.
 This app will save you time and make it easy to choose a movie on any given night.